The classification of countable models of set theory: Well-founded models of

 \begin{thm} Assume $M$ is a countable well-founded model of \ZFC, let $g$ be Cohen generic over $M$, and let $T=\Th(M[g])$.
 Then there is a Borel reduction from $E_0$ to $\cong_\WFT$. \end{thm}

 \begin{proof} Let $X\subset 2^\omega$ be the set of reals of $V$ which are Cohen generic over $M$.
 Define the equivalence relation $E$ on $X$ by

-Since the forcing relation is definable in $M$, it is easy to see that $E$ is arithmetic as a set of pairs and in particular $E$ is a Borel equivalence relation.
+Since the forcing relation is definable in $M$, and since $g_1\mathrel{E}g_2$ iff $g_1\in M[g_2]$ and $g_2\in M[g_1]$, one can conclude that $E$ is arithmetic as a set of pairs and in particular $E$ is a Borel equivalence relation.
+(Alternatively, see \cite[Theorem~3.5.1]{grigorieff}.)
 In fact $E$ is a countable Borel equivalence relation, meaning each of its equivalence classes is countable.

-Now if $g_1,g_2\in X$ and $g_1\mathrel{E}_0g_2$, then $g_1$ and $g_2$ are definable from one another and it follows that $M[g_1]=M[g_2]$.
+We first show that $E_0\leq_B E$.
+For this, if $g_1,g_2\in X$ and $g_1\mathrel{E}_0g_2$, then $g_1$ and $g_2$ are definable from one another and it follows that $M[g_1]=M[g_2]$.
 This implies that the restriction $E_0\restriction X$ is a subrelation of $E$.
-Using some basic facts about $E_0$ and countable Borel equivalence relations (see \cite[Propositions~6.1.9,~6.1.10]{gao}), we can conclude that $E$ is not smooth.
-It then follows from the Glimm--Effros dichotomy that there exists a Borel reduction from $E_0$ to $E$.
+Using some basic facts about $E_0$ and countable Borel equivalence relations (note that $X$ is comeager and see \cite[Propositions~6.1.9,~6.1.10]{gao}), we can conclude that $E$ is not smooth.
+It then follows from the Glimm--Effros dichotomy that $E_0\leq_B E$.

-We now show that $E~\leq_{B}~\cong_{WFT}$.
-Consider the map $g\mapsto x$ such that $g$ is an $M$-generic filter and $x$ is a code in $2^{\omega\times\omega}$ for $M[g]$.
-We note that forcing to obtain the model $M[g]$ is Borel.
-Given a code for the model $M$, we can produce a code for $M[g]$.
-The process of producing the code for $M[g]$ is Borel since we only use the definability of the forcing relation to produce this model.
-Thus we obtain the desired reduction $E~\leq_{B}~\cong_{WFT}$.
-Hence, there exists a Borel reduction from $E_0$ to $\cong_{WFT}$. \end{proof}